CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

 ### API Documentation

-The API documentation and complimenting Postman Collection will be structured based on General and Product service groups, which will then contain the related resources.
+The API Endpoint documentation and complimenting Postman Collection are now structured based on General and Product service groups, which will then contain the related resources.

 **Endpoint Domains**